BR-Fresh/BR-app/README.md

 # BR-Fresh 🌿

-BR-Fresh is a premium React Native mobile application built with **Expo (SDK 54)** and **Expo Router**.
+BR-Fresh is a premium React Native mobile application built with the **React Native CLI (Bare Workflow)**.
 It's a harvest-inspired grocery and fresh produce delivery platform designed with a high-end aesthetic and seamless user experience.

 ---